 Other ways to help your bunny avoid molt related intestinal issues include:

 - A High Fiber Diet, helps your bunny pass the hair.
-During the molt, give your bunny free access to hay and fresh greens and grass.
+During the molt, give your bunny free access to hay and supplement with fresh greens and grass.

 - In addition to combing, Dana Krempels, Ph.D. of the University of Miami recommends a “Wet Hand Rubdown” for your bunny.
 “To do this, Moisten your hands & gently rub the bunny backward and forward over the entire length of the body.
 In doing so, the loose fur will stick to your moist hands and form a thick felt sheet.
 To remove the felt sheet, simply rub your hands together to make a roll, throw it away (or compost it!), and repeat the procedure until your bunny’s loose fur is mostly removed.”

 Shedding is a natural and unavoidable part of having a pet bunny.
 But knowing what to expect and how to deal with makes it much easier.

 If you have other tips for your fellow bunny lovers, please leave them in the comments below!